 During the conference, Kelsey Moody, CEO of Ichor Therapeutics, announced that a $10 million deal had been agreed with Jim Mellon’s company, Juvenescence Limited.
 This deal forms a joint venture called Foxbio, Inc., which will be developing a range of senolytic drugs from Antoxerene, a company in Ichor’s portfolio.
 Kelsey delivered a great talk and was very enthusiastic about having an aging-focused conference on the East Coast, especially one not too far from Ichor’s headquarters in LaFayette, New York.

-The Life Extension Advocacy Foundation (LEAF) has created a stellar track record for itself in a very short period of time through its crowdfunding campaigns, educational initiatives, and outreach activities.
+The Lifespan Extension Advocacy Foundation (LEAF) has created a stellar track record for itself in a very short period of time through its crowdfunding campaigns, educational initiatives, and outreach activities.
 It is perhaps not surprising, then, that their first conference was equally stellar.
 Historic Cooper Union provided an excellent venue for researchers, investors, and entrepreneurs to network between talks.
 The content of invited talks was as diverse as the attendees, providing rich material to drive conversation.
 Highly recommended.
 We expect to return next year.

 – Kelsey Moody, CEO of Ichor Therapeutics and conference speaker/sponsor